 “Joe Camp is a master storyteller.” – The New York Times

-The anxiously anticipated sequel to the National Best Seller
+The widely acclaimed best selling sequel to the National Best Seller

 The Soul of a Horse – Life Lessons from the Herd

 Watch the Born Wild book trailer